 Cibo had been conspiring with their enemies for some time and using their combined wealth to bribe the required number of Cardinals to be elected Pope.
 Della Rovere realising this attempted to have Cibo abducted but the plot was uncovered.
 Aware his own life was now in danger he agreed upon a compromise and withdrew his candidacy.

 On 29 August, Giovanni Battista Cibo was elected Pope Innocent VIII, the Pope who would become notorious for endorsing the Witch Hunters manual the Malleus Maleficarum and permitting the creation of the Spanish Inquisition.
 First however he had to deal with the still truculent Caterina Sforza.
-Again refusing to negotiate directly with a woman he offered Girolamo a great deal of money to persuade his wife to abandon Castel Sant’Angelo.
+Again, refusing to negotiate directly with a woman he offered Girolamo a great deal of money to persuade his wife to abandon Castel Sant’Angelo.
 Even so, it wasn’t until 25 October that she at last reluctantly agreed to do so but not before she had told Girolamo that he was weak, and a fool and had left them at the mercy of their enemies.

 Raising and equipping an army to occupy Castel Sant’Angelo had been an expensive affair and the money demanded from the nobility of Forli to pay for it had caused a great deal of resentment.
 The discontent had simmered ever since and now they demanded Girolamo tax the people of Forli so their loans could be repaid.
-Girolamo, feared the people would rise up and depose him should he be seen to tax them to pay the rich.
+Girolamo feared the people would rise up and depose him should he be seen to tax them to pay the rich.
 He refused to do so relying upon the money he had been promised by the Pope to placate his own nobility.
-Innocent VIII however had no intention of opening up the Vatican coffers to remunerate a Riario.
+Innocent VIII however had no intention of opening the Vatican coffers to remunerate a Riario.

 The situation in Forli continued to worsen and though a series of assassination attempts were foiled Girolamo’s predicament remained precarious.
 Who could he trust, not it seemed those close to him.
 On 14 April 1488, in the heart of the Ducal Court and surrounded by his bodyguards several members of the ambitious and powerful Orsi Family stabbed him to death.

-Following the murder of her husband Caterina feared for her own life and those of her children but though hated by the nobility she remained popular with the people and not all of her territories had willingly surrendered to the authority of the Orsi Family.
+Following the murder of her husband Caterina feared for her own life and those of her children but though hated by the nobility she remained popular with the people and not all her territories had willingly surrendered to the authority of the Orsi Family.
 Believing that she could still be of value to them, the Orsi had Caterina and her children imprisoned but left unharmed.

 A thorn in the side of the Orsi usurpation was the fortress of Ravaldino which stubbornly refused to surrender.
-Caterina convinced her captors that if she be permitted to mediate between the two sides she would be able to persuade the defenders to lay down their arms.
+Caterina convinced her captors that if she be permitted to mediate between the two sides, she would be able to persuade the defenders to lay down their arms.
 She was willing she said to leave her children behind to serve as hostages for her good conduct.
 The Orsi agreed but once safe inside the fortress she took over its defence and vowed vengeance on the murderers of her husband.
-When they in turn threatened to kill her children she famously exposed her genitals from the Castle ramparts shouting: “I have it in me to make more.”
+When they in turn threatened to kill her children, she famously exposed her genitals from the Castle ramparts shouting: “I have it in me to make more.”

 With the assistance of her uncle, the Duke of Milan, Caterina was to become a familiar sight at the head of her army recapturing both Forli and Imola.
-On 30 April the Orsi were overthrown and she was swift to enact revenge having those who had murdered her husband executed and their families imprisoned.
-She had however acted within the law bringing the accused before the Courts but she showed no such restraint when it came to 80 year old Andrea Orsi, the patriarch of the family whom she had tied to the tail of a horse and dragged around the town square of Forli until he was dead.
+On 30 April the Orsi were overthrown, and she was swift to enact revenge having those who had murdered her husband executed and their families imprisoned.
+She had however acted within the law bringing the accused before the Courts, but she showed no such restraint when it came to 80-year-old Andrea Orsi, the patriarch of the family whom she had tied to the tail of a horse and dragged around the town square of Forli until he was dead.
 She then had his heart cut out and his body dismembered, the various parts of which were thrown to the watching crowd.